Health-RI/ckan-docker/README.md

 	docker compose -f docker-compose.dev.yml up

-Done! you can now access CKAN at http://localhost:5000/ To Login use the credentials:
+Done! you can now access CKAN at [http://localhost:5000/](http://localhost:5000/).
+To Login use the following credentials (credentials can be modified in the .env file):
 - username: `ckan_admin` (see in `.env` value of CKAN_SYSADMIN_NAME)
 - password: `test1234` (see in `.env` value of CKAN_SYSADMIN_PASSWORD)